 What do those numbers mean?
 Firstly, Samsung is sticking to its ‘Q’ labelling system, but adding an ‘N’ to separate the 2018 range from the 2017 range.

 Last year, the Samsung QLED models were limited to the 9, 8 and 7 Series TVs.
-This year, there will be a 6 Series QLED.
-This means that models down the range will benefit from the lovely colours.
-There are also more screen size options, which is great for folk who are tight on space and also those with more sizeable homes.
-Most importantly, the picture has been significantly upgraded.
+Now there’s also a 6 Series QLED.
+That means models further down the range benefit from the lovely colours.
+There are more screen size options, which is great for those tight on space or with more sizeable homes.

 Samsung Q9FN – 55, 65, 75 and 88 inches

 - Samsung QE65Q9FN – £2399

 - Samsung QE88Q9FN

 The single most important thing about the 2018 Samsung QLED range is that it is bringing back backlighting, not just relying on edge lighting.
 That’s important since this Q9 also offers a peak brightness of 2000 nits.
 The Q9FN will offer full-array local dimming (FALD) with hundreds of dimming zones.
 This represents a huge upgrade in lighting management.

 In a bid to ramp up black performance, the company is employing layers of black and anti-reflection filter, designed to minimise internal light leakage and external glare.
 The panel also includes a layer with a prism-like structure, which aims to improve viewing angles and stop the picture washing out when viewed from the side.